mustafakarakya/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 3. **Different initial heights** with the same velocity and angle.
 4. **With and without air resistance** for a chosen angle and velocity.

-You can copy this code into a Jupyter Notebook or a `.py` file to visualize the results.

 ```python
 import numpy as np
 import matplotlib.pyplot as plt